ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 From the perspective of a user, this is arguably the most user-friendly and performant (with Cloudflare’s CDN), at the cost of being the least verifiable.

-You have no way to verify the source of the frontend.
-Moreover, the reliance on DNS comes with its risk surface like fat finger human errors and other DNS attacks, e.g. DNS takeovers — these are admittedly unlikely but important to consider.
+Dapp users have no way to verify that the source of the frontend matches the original code published on GitHub.
+Moreover, the reliance on DNS comes with risks such as fat finger human errors and other DNS attacks, e.g. DNS takeovers — these are admittedly unlikely but important to consider.

 |                                  | Rating |
 | -------------------------------- | ------ |